PendragonDevelopment/classic-city-rails/syllabus.md

   + Capybara and interaction testing
 - What to test?

-# Class 11: Improving your views
+# Class 11: Improving your views Oct 23rd

 - Using helpers
 - HTML5 and JS libraries